 Our Top 10 Northern India Holiday Highlights

-This award-winning restaurant has been on my radar for a long time but with trips to India always jam-packed, I hadn’t yet found time to try it.
+This award-winning restaurant has been on our radar for a long time but with trips to India always jam-packed, we hadn’t yet found time to try it.
 This time we fitted it in by whizzing into the city while transiting for our flight home – the perfect way to end a whirlwind tour.
 Contemporary and stylish, Indian Accent is the country’s first real foray into inventive fine-dining and has become Delhi’s most celebrated restaurant.
 Celebrity chef Manish Mehrotra has achieved cult status, deservedly so, with food that bridges the gap between Western gastronomy & Indian ingredients, flavours and excitement.
 Located in The Manor hotel, in a leafy residential colony, dinner at Indian Accent is a must-do on any trip!

 It’s always nice to break up the inevitable car journeys when touring Rajasthan.
-Shahpura Bagh, located just outside the small town of Shahpura, is an obvious stop between Jaipur and Udaipur.
+Shahpura Haveli, located just outside the small town of Shahpura, is an obvious stop between Jaipur and Udaipur.
 More a home-stay than a hotel, the estate is owned by the area's ruling family who live on-site and drop in to say hello as you are having drinks.
 Their friendly dogs roam the grounds adding a lovely personal touch missing in some of the larger, glossier hotels.
 With extensive gardens (including a walking trail), spacious suites decorated in heritage style, a lovely swimming pool, bikes that you can borrow and a homely living room and dining room decorated with stuffed tigers and family portraits), Shahpura gives an insight into how Rajasthan’s leading families live today.

 8. Devi Garh